dmishkan/CodeRaid-React/README.md

 ### How It Works

 If set up correctly, the front-end (React website) and back-end  (API + database) should be running on two separate servers, respectively.
 The website calls the backend for any extraction, interaction, or storage of user data.
+This allows the user to resume where he/she left off from the session previous.

 - With the creation, deletion, and use of a room and its codes, the user (front-end: React) is constantly interacting with the API methods (back-end: C#, SQL)
 - Creating a room calls the custom-made Room POST API method which stores the room in a database